Skip to main content Link Search Menu Expand Document (external link)

 • Describe the role of context switching and how asynchronous interrupts facilitate this process.

-• Explore Hardware Requirements for OS Multiplexing
+• Identify Hardware Requirements for OS Multiplexing

 • Analyze the essential hardware features that support OS multiplexing.